 Graduation Check List

-During priority advising appointments, take this opportunity to check the progress toward your degree and proposed graduation date.
-Check Gateway (student web access) to be sure the graduation date and other information listed is correct.
-It is your responsibility to know the required courses for your degree, number of hours you have completed, and your proposed graduation date, and to ascertain that you are registering for the proper courses.
-If you are not sure, ask your Adviser.
-If you still have questions, ask the Chairperson in your major department.
-You may verify degree requirements on GPS (Graduation Planning System).
-Make sure you follow the proper degree outline.
-For school and degree requirements, be sure to check the catalog of the year you entered St. Mary's University.
+During priority advising appointments, students should take this opportunity to check the progress toward your degree and proposed graduation date.
+Students should verify that the graduation date and other information listed is correctly on their academic record.
+It is the student's responsibility to know the required courses for their degree, number of hours completed, proposed graduation date, and to ascertain courses selected for registration do fulfill degree requirements.
+Students should consult with their academic adviser for questions regarding degree requirements.
+Students can also monitor progress towards their degree via the online degree audit system, GPS (Graduation Planning System).
+Students follow the school and degree requirements outlined in the catalog of the year they entered St. Mary's University.

-Graduation Semester: When you register for your final semester, apply for graduation via Gateway.
-The application for graduation will be used to conduct a final degree audit to ascertain that all degree requirements have been fulfilled.
-Please make sure you have fulfilled the following:
+Graduation Semester: Students should apply for graduation when they register for the final semester.
+The Graduation Application is found in via Gateway.
+The application will be used to conduct a final degree audit to ascertain that all degree requirements have been fulfilled to include the following:

 - Meet the residence requirement of 45 hours.

 - Achieve at least a 2.00 GPA in major, minor, and other St. Mary's University courses.
 Achieve the specific GPA of your Department, if different; for example, Psychology, Engineering, and Education require a higher GPA.

 - Complete at least twelve advanced hours, in the major, with 2.00 GPA at St. Mary's University.

 - Complete at least six advanced hours of Writing Intensive courses in the major.